Quality Properties, Quality Tenants, Quality Standards

 This varies from time to time and area to area but our experience suggests that there is always a high demand for quality residential property at rentals that are competitive within the marketplace.

 2. How much rent will I achieve for my property?

 This will depend on a number of factors to include location, condition, accommodation, facilities and level of equipment/furnishings.
-At Wilkinson Grant & Co Ltd, we offer a free, no obligation Rent Assessment and will advise you of the exact amount of rent we fell is realistic in the current marketplace.
+We offer a free, no obligation Rent Assessment and will advise you of the exact amount of rent we fell is realistic in the current marketplace.
 We will also suggest any improvements or alterations, which would help to encourage a swift let.